Hartsville, South Carolina: Higher education

 Coker University, a private, baccalaureate-granting institution, is located in Hartsville.
 It offers a four-year program that emphasizes a practical application of the liberal arts, as well as hands-on and discussion-based learning within and beyond the classroom.
-In its 2016 rankings, U.S. News & World Report ranked Coker as the 20th Best College in the South, and the 15th Best College for Veterans.
-The Princeton Review, for the 11th consecutive year, named Coker a "Best College in the Southeast" in 2016.

 Florence–Darlington Technical College, based in nearby Florence, South Carolina, maintains a satellite campus in Hartsville.

 Library

 Hartsville has a public library, a branch of the Darlington County Library System.

 Media

 Hartsville is served by several local, regional, and state media outlets.
 The Hartsville Messenger, an affiliate of SCNow, is the local newspaper, with The State serving as a source for statewide news.
 WBTW News 13, WPDE-TV News 15, and WFXB Fox TV are the news channels that serve the Hartsville area as well as the entire Pee Dee and Grand Strand regions.

 Infrastructure

 Downtown Hartsville and most neighborhoods in Hartsville are designed around a standard grid layout whose use began when the city first developed.
 However, in newly developed sections of the city, such as around Hartsville Crossing, the road layout is less orthodox.

 Hartsville is located 14 mi north of Interstate 20 and 20 mi northwest of Interstate 95.